looks on to 2015

 be sure and check the out the fixtures page

 will begin indoor soccer training in early 2015, check back for details.

 We have to say big thanks to our sponsors from http://globusbet.com/hu/bet365/, because they believe in us.
 In their website you will find more information about betting, hungarian bookmakers, reviews, free bets and etc. We don't encourage gambling.
 Bet on your risk!

-Our good friends from bestbingosite.org offers to read you their great bingo reviews, they will help you to find the right newest and hottest bingo sites.
+Our good friends from online bingo friends offers to read you their great bingo reviews - http://www.onlinebingofriends.com/reviews/.

 Guide to Hurling

 Hurling is the national game of Ireland.
 It shares the same scoring system with its sister sport, Gaelic Football.